-The older hierarchical structure that uses external software is well established in mainframe systems, and is just starting to mature on Open Systems.
-However, remember that data that has been migrated off to tape is still primary data, and you need two copies of it.
+Remember that data that has been migrated off to tape is still primary data, and you need two copies of it.
 That should be factored into your cost justification equation.
 To make this work, you should define data management policies that ensure data is stored on the most appropriate media, and is deleted once it is not required.

 If you are a large company with a substantial growth rate, consider buying a year's worth of storage at a time, to benefit from bulk purchase rates.
 You might also want to time your purchase to coincide with vendors end-of-quarter or end-of-year sales periods, as these are usually the best times for negotiating discounts.
 You may also want to consider 'bundling' a storage purchase with server purchases, to gain maximum bulk discounts.
 A typical storage controller can support hundreds of terabytes of disk these days and you may not want to buy that much at once.
 If so, negotiate maximum upgrade prices at purchase time and get them written into the contract.
 Remember to include cache, connectivity and software upgrades, as well as disk.
 Maintenance costs can be high, especially for open systems disk.
 Try to negotiate a 'free' 3-year maintenance deal as part of the purchase, and get future maintenance charges capped.
 If you are a smaller company, then Storage on Demand deals may be appropriate.